macthecadillac/rosters/README.md

 # Setup

 `lab-tools` has no external dependency aside from a functioning OS.
-Just download the appropriate executable for your platform and run in the terminal.
+Simply download the appropriate executable from the [release page](https://github.com/macthecadillac/lab-tools/releases) for your platform and run in the terminal.

 # Usage